-- Provides Web Reputation Services as offered by Smart Protection Network - Relays these services to the global Trend Micro Smart Protection Network for network efficiency
+Provides Web Reputation Services as offered by Smart Protection Network

+- Relays these services to the global Trend Micro Smart Protection Network for network efficiency - Acts as a reverse proxy for Deep Discovery Analyzer to connect to global services

 As a Trend Micro product administrator, you must set up and maintain this server.
 Select this option if you have already set up a server.